microsoft/vscode-ai-toolkit/README.md

 ## 👋 Introduction

 [AI Toolkit for VS Code](https://aka.ms/WindowsAI-Studio) simplifies generative AI app development by bringing together cutting-edge AI development tools and models from Azure AI Studio Catalog and other catalogs like Hugging Face.
-You will be able browse the AI models catalog powered by Azure ML and Hugging Face, download them locally, fine-tune, test and use them in your application.
+You will be able browse the AI models catalog powered by Azure ML and Hugging Face, download them locally, fine-tune, test, and use them in your application.

 You can also fine-tune and deploy models to the cloud (preview).